The Wheel of Time: Themes and influences

 Jordan acknowledged the influence of J. R. R. Tolkien, including deliberately modelling the setting of the first chapters on the Shire in The Lord of the Rings.
-Concepts drawn from Abrahamic religions include the duality between good and evil and between "Creator" (Light) and Shai'tan, "The Dark One" (Shaitan is an Arabic word that, in Islamic contexts, is used as a name for the Devil or Satan).
+Concepts drawn from monotheistic religions include the duality between good and evil and between "Creator" (Light) and Shai'tan, "The Dark One" (Shaitan is an Arabic word that, in Islamic contexts, is used as a name for the Devil or Satan).
 Other influences include Arthurian legends, Norse mythology and Irish mythology, as well as real life history.
 In addition, Jordan also drew influences from Eastern mythology, which was rare for a Western fantasy series.
 The concept of a wheel of time was drawn from Hinduism.
 Versions of the concept include the Yuga cycle in Hinduism and Kalachakra in Buddhism.
 The series was also influenced by the concepts of reincarnation and balance, and the symbol of the Aes Sedai resembles the yin and yang.
+The series also draws inspiration from Leo Tolstoy's War and Peace.

 Fate is an important theme to the series.
 The series explores in great detail the implications of a common fantasy premise, in which an ordinary boy on the verge of adulthood discovers he is fated to lead a major struggle.
 It also deals with the divide between fate and free will.
 Some major characters are ta'veren, who have exceptional abilities to influence the course of history in a tumultuous period, but even they can only go so far as permitted by "The Pattern" that is being set by the Wheel of Time.

 The series also featured alternative portrayals of the role of gender in society.
 The nature of magic in its world means that only women can safely use it.
 This disparity influences the power dynamics at multiple levels of its societies, including familial, communal and political levels; many of its societies are ruled by women.